ForceoftheCyber/CyberBook/README.md

 - `auto-execute-page`: Automatically initializes Thebe live-code on page loaded.
 - `thebe-remove-input-init`: Hides the Python code cell, while still running the cell when live coding is started and showing the output of the execution on the page.

-For further details on live-coding, see [the Teachbooks manual](https://teachbooks.io/manual/features/live_code.html).
+For further details on live-coding, see [the TeachBooks manual](https://teachbooks.io/manual/features/live_code.html).

 ### Self-Assessment Quizzes
 Create interactive quizzes with the `ipyquizjb` toolkit, rendered via IPyWidgets.
 See [ipyquizjb](https://github.com/ForceoftheCyber/ipyquiz) for more details on usage.